ivanchaveezz/Proyect1/README.md

 - Tempo:Estimated tempo in beats per minute of a given track (BPM)

--Liveness:Detects the presence of  live audience in the recording (0-1)
+- Liveness:Detects the presence of  live audience in the recording (0-1)

 #OBJECTIVE